andrew-mac12/linkedin-post-muter/README.md

 Hides LinkedIn posts that match selected keywords.
 Runs entirely client‑side as a Chrome extension.

+Disclaimer
+This project is provided for educational and personal use only.
+Use of automation on LinkedIn may violate LinkedIn’s Terms of Service, which explicitly prohibit automated scraping, crawling, or interactions with their site without prior permission.

 ## Install (Load Unpacked)

 1. Open `chrome://extensions`.